Alfresco/docs-alfresco/microsoft-azure/latest/install/index.md

 In order to use the Azure Connector, you need an Azure storage account so that you can configure the Azure Connector successfully.

-## Install the Azure Connector
+## Installing the Azure Connector

 There are several options for installing the Azure Connector:

-* Installing the Azure Connector
+* Install the Azure Connector
-* Installing the Azure Connector with AzMultipleStorageContainers subsystem
+* Install the Azure Connector with AzMultipleStorageContainers subsystem

 These steps describe how to install the Alfresco Content Connector for Azure to an instance of Alfresco Content Services.

 The Azure Connector is packaged as an Alfresco Module Package (AMP) file.

+## Install the Azure Connector

 > **Note:** Ensure that you don't start Alfresco Content Services before installing the Azure Connector AMP.